Azure/portaldocs/portal-sdk/generated/top-onboarding.md

 <a name="azure-portal-onboarding-using-easy-start-introduction"></a>
 ## Introduction

+This document is for Microsoft owned and operated services to integrate with the Azure Portal.

+If you are not a Microsoft team building a new Azure service and looking to integrate with the Azure Portal, this is not the correct document for you.
+Please go [here](top-isv-index.md) for docs to learn how a ISV can integrate with the Azure Portal.

 Azure portal onboarding process is updated and teams looking to onboard new extensions or updating/removing existing extensions do NOT need to raise pull requests going forward.
 Azure portal has migrated the extension configuration for all clouds to service tree.
 Partner teams can now manage the configuration through Easy Start onboarding site.

 <a name="azure-portal-onboarding-using-easy-start-overview"></a>